Ennavo Pudichirukku: Production

 S. Sriskandarajah, an NRI businessman from Norway had ventured into a Tamil film Ennavo Pudichirukku.
 Sudeep, who signed to play the lead role, said, "After Kaadhal Kondein I got many offers.
 I was waiting for a meaty role, which I finally got in this film.
 Its a challenging role for me".
 Sindhuri who played the second heroine in Boys is doing the female lead.
 Bharani, an NRI from Canada was introduced as the second hero.
 Subhash Jawahar debuted as the music director.
-The film's songs had been shot at picturesque locales of Pondicherry, Munnar, Chalakudy and Chennai.
+The film's songs had been shot at picturesque locales of Pondicherry, Munnar, Chalakudy and Chennai while a motorbike race was picturised at Irungattukottai.

 Soundtrack

 The film score and the soundtrack were composed by Subhash Jawahar.
 The soundtrack, released in 2004, features 5 tracks with lyrics written by Rasi Azhagappan, Sukumar, Bharathi Priyan and Ilayakumar.

 Reception

-The film received negative reviews from critics with Balaji Balasubramaniam of bbthots.com stating, "this movie is amateurish in both romance and thrills and to make matters worse, incorporates an intolerable comedy track".
+The film received negative reviews from critics.
 Another critic from bizhat.com said, "Sudeep has impressed in the villain role.
 Newcomer Bharani is ok.
 Sindhuri’s acting stands out especially in the scene when she is torn between the two brothers".
+Chennai Online wrote "No big names to boast of, and a debutant director at the helm, one didn't expect much from the film.
+But then one didn't expect such mediocre fare either!
+Neither is the script interesting nor is the treatment inspiring".